 - Curly Q’s Curly Q Gel-lesic - A kid-friendly organic curl styler: what more could you want?

 Avoid the morning rush!
 It may not be necessary to wash her curls every day, much like it might not be necessary to do so to your own.
 You can opt to wash every other day, or even less, depending on the amount of activity she has had that day and what her hair type is.
 All things being equal, the tighter your child’s curls are, the less frequently you should wash her hair.
 Try to make wash day fun but also realize that despite your best efforts your kid may still hate it.
 Sitting or standing still is not something children excel at so incorporate sing-a-longs, videos and toys as much as possible.
 Use products that are specifically designed for your child’s hair and texture for best results.
 Learn how these mommy bloggers take care of their kids' hair here.

-- Show your child how much product they need in their hair, and let them either help or finish with the rest of her hair.
+Demonstrate how much product she needs in her hair and let her either help or finish with the rest of her hair.
 Let her see and smell the products you are using.
 Let her choose her style and or accessories from a limited selection.
-You may want to give him or her an object to help visualize the comparison of the amount of the product they need to use.
+You may want to give him or her an object to help visualize the comparison of the amount of the product to use.
 For example, if they use a leave-in, use the bottom of a little paper cup or a plastic medallion to measure the amount.
 Visual prompts and comparisons are great for kids.

-When the alarm is off and little feet hit the ground, it’s time to perk your child’s curls with a few spritzes of water.
-Mixing water with lavender oil will give their curls a great light smell, and hydrate them for the day ahead.
-You may also want to play up your little girls’ curls with a few cute clips or a sparkly headband.
-Once all the conditioning and hydrating is complete, their morning curls will be perfect.
-You can use the rest of your morning to have a healthy, family breakfast or get backpacks ready to go.
+When the alarm is off and little feet hit the ground, it’s time to perk up your child’s hair with a few spritzes of water or hair refresher.
+Mixing water with lavender oil will give their curls a great light fragrance and hydrate them for the day ahead.
+You may also want to play up your little girl’s hair with a few cute clips or a sparkly headband.

-What nighttime routines to do you have with your little one?
+What hair routines to do you have with your little one?